 Optional Practical Training (OPT) is an employment benefit available to students in valid F-1 status.
 OPT allows students to work in a temporary position that is directly related to their field of study, as indicated on the form I-20, for up to 12 months.
-Applications for OPT are reviewed by US Citizenship and Immigration Services (USCIS) and take approximately 2-4 months to process.
+US Citizenship and Immigration Services (USCIS) reviews applications for OPT and current processing times are approximately 2-5 months.
 Students must attend an OPT informational workshop before requesting a recommendation for OPT.

 Students in valid F-1 status are generally eligible to apply for OPT if they meet the following requirements:

 Have been enrolled full-time in a USCIS-certified school in lawful nonimmigrant status for 9 months (3 terms).

 Are currently engaged in a degree-seeking academic program, or a structured non-degree program that is part of an established OSU curriculum.